 One obvious solution is to start saving early.
 The individual will not only be able to amass a larger sum, but the money will also gain from the power of compounding.
 A corpus of Rs 1 crore may seem daunting, but it's possible to save this amount with an SIP of Rs 9,000 for 18 years in an equity fund that gives a 15 per cent return.
 "Since the rate of education inflation is so high, you need compounding to work for you over a longer period.

 A delayed start not only yields a smaller corpus but can also jeopardise other financial goals.
 If you start investing for your child's education in your 40s, you are likely to fall short of the required amount.
 Often, parents dip into their retirement savings to fill the gap, but this can be a risky move.
-"Just because you have funded your children's education, there is no guarantee that they will look after you in your old age.
+"Just because you have funded your child's education, there is no guarantee that they will look after you in your old age.

 When one is planning to send the kids abroad to study, there are a few things additionally that parents should take care of :